 In this article, you will learn everything you need to know about the device information view of each particular endpoint.
-This view can be accessed by logging into the HEIMDAL Dashboard, clicking on Management -> Active clients on the left sidebar, and then clicking on any device in the list.
+This view can be accessed by logging into the HEIMDAL Dashboard, clicking on Unified Endpoint Management -> Device Info on the left sidebar, and then clicking on any device in the list.

 1. General